nlpsoc/Tokenization-Language-Variation/readme.md

 ### Code

-The `run_varieties.py`, `run_glue.py` are the fine-tuning of BERT models
+`fit_tokenizer.py` is fitting the tokenizers

 `train_bert.py` is training BERT
 `run_sensitive.sh` is a shell script demonstrating the evaluation of trained BERT on variation-sensitive tasks
-`run_robust.sh` is a shell script demonstrating the evaluation of trained BERT on variation-robust tasks `fit_tokenizer.py` is fitting the tokenizers
+`run_robust.sh` is a shell script demonstrating the evaluation of trained BERT on variation-robust tasks

 `run_logreg.py` is the logistic regression model
 `intrinsic_eval.py` is the "intrinsic" evaluation of the tokenization models

+Currently this repository mainly fulfills documentation purposes.
-Planning to eventually release a slimmed down and refactored version of the code, such that it can be used to easily evaluate your own tokenizers.
+I'm planning to eventually release a slimmed down version of the code, such that it can be used to easily evaluate your own tokenizers.
 This could take some time, unfortunately.

 ### Datasets